 The important thing to remember is to have cash available to cover any scenario.
 You can’t afford to drive away clients through a failure to pay them.

-Paying out winnings immediately could make you a favorite bookie in no time.
+Paying out winnings immediately is easy with a great Agent Payment Solution and could make you a favorite bookie in no time.

 For the health of your business, it’s important to be assertive when you need to be paid.